BendyLand/Docsum/README.md

 to read
 in the text file.
 ```
+*Please note: If you run the tool for .txt files multiple times in a row, right now it will include the current 'summary.txt' in the new version, which gets messy fast.
+For now, this can be avoided by simply deleting 'summary.txt' before running the tool again.*

 ## Future Additions

  - I want to add the option to simply print the result instead of writing it to a file.
  - I would also like to add a --maxdepth flag, in case you want to limit the amount of recursive searching.
+ - Fix the bug described above.